 “Most Gods don’t like their names being used as an oath,” Blushweaver said, sitting beside him.

 “Then they are far to pompous for my taste,” Lightsong said, tossing a pebble.
 It missed, and a servant deposited it.
-“I, personally, should find it very flattering to be used as an oath.
+“I, personally, should find it very flattering to have my name used as an oath.
 Lightsong the Brave!
 Or, by Lightsong the Brave!
 I suppose that’s a bit of a mouthful.
 Perhaps we could shorten it to simple Lightsong!”

 “I swear,” she said.
 “You are getting stranger by the day.”

 “No, actually,” he said.
 “You didn’t swear in that particular statement.
-In your case, you can simply swear using the familiar pronoun.
+Unless you think we should simply swear using the familiar pronoun.
 You!
 So, your line at this point is ‘What in the name of You are you doing?’”

 She leaned back, huffing quietly.